galaxyproject/admin-training/sessions/14-ansible/ex1-intro-ansible.md

     virtualenv: "{{ ephemeris_venv_dir }}"
     virtualenv_python: python2.7

-# Add the admin user to galaxy.ini (check to see if the admin users line already exists)
+# Add the admin user to galaxy.yml (check to see if the admin users line already exists)
 - name: Check/Set bootstrap user as Galaxy Admin if admin_users tag is already in the config file
   replace:
     dest: "{{ galaxy_config_file }}"